VT lawmakers push for stricter gun control following Lewiston shooting

 Many in Maine are calling for a red-flag law, similar to one already in place in Vermont.
 Sears says, “we do have a red flag law in Vermont and extreme risk protection orders and we actually updated it last year to allow family members to petition the court.”

-But, Sears says a larger part of the discussion around gun safety is better mental healthcare for Vermonters, as the state lacks the capacity to treat all of those in need.
+Sears says a large part of the discussion around gun safety is better mental healthcare for Vermonters, as the state lacks the capacity to treat all of those in need.

 In the mental health sector, Washington County Mental Health Executive Director Mary Moulton says her teams are seeing violence rise year by year.